zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 ## Objectives:

-* Describe a program program?
+* Describe a program.
 * Distinguish between interpreted and compiled programs.
-* Run ruby program in your terminal
+* Run ruby program in your terminal.
 * List and describe the words that compose code: keywords, barewords, and data.
-* Identify when and why errors occur in programming
+* Identify when and why errors occur in programming.

 <video controls width="100%">
   <source src="http://flatiron-videos.s3.amazonaws.com/ironboard/ruby/ruby-lecture-what-is-a-program/ruby-lecture-what-is-a-program.mp4" type="video/mp4" >